Christina Minicucci: Background

+Politics

 Minicucci first ran for State Representative in 2018 upon the retirement of Diana DiZoglio.
 In the Democratic primary she defeated former Methuen city councilor Lisa Ferry, and in the general she beat Republican nominee Ryan Losco.
 In 2020, Minicucci won a second term with no opposition.

-Minicucci is not seeking a third term in 2022, and will leave office in January 2023.
+Minicucci did not seek a third term in 2022, and left office in January 2023.

+Career

+In February 2023, after leaving office, Minicucci began work at MeVa Transit as their development director.

 Personal life

 Minicucci was born in Lawrence, Massachusetts to Louis Minicucci Jr. and Judy McCabe Minicucci.
 She married Eric Loth in 2002.
 She is a resident of North Andover and has three children named Fritz, Aidan, and Saoirse.